RRTC Officer Roles – Validation Chair

 Note: Under certain circumstances, the Chairperson of the RRTC may perform functions normally assigned to the Validation Chair, as follows:

-The RRTC Chairperson may appoint a measurer to do a validation in case there is a time issue, or the Validation Chair is unable to perform his/her duties or has a conflict of interest.
+The RRTC Chairperson may appoint a measurer to do a verification in case there is a time issue, or the Validation Chair is unable to perform his/her duties or has a conflict of interest.

 When the RRTC Chairperson is involved in a Verification, then this Chairperson will make the decision as to whether the course passes or fails verification.